jaskinn/meteor-cache/README.md

 ## To install package

-`meteor add nodexpert:meteor-cache`
+`meteor add jakerwr:meteor-cache`

 ---

 ## How to use?

-`import MeteorCache from 'meteor/nodexpert:meteor-cache';`
+`import MeteorCache from 'meteor/jakerwr:meteor-cache';`

 `const cache = new MeteorCache();` //